tillbaum/pytiba/README.md

 ### Family Folder, Project Folder
 Just a link to your important Revit Content Folders.
 Opens a folder in Windows Explorer.
-Pressing Shift + Click lets you choose the Folder in your File System.
+Pressing Shift + Click lets you choose the Folder to open in your File System.

 ### SaveAs
 Adds the missing SaveAs Button.
 Can be added to the Quick Launch Toolbar.
+(Left Click on Button > Add to Quick launch Toolbar)

 ### Update Fam/Prj
 Update all project-files/family-files in a folder (including subfolders) to the current running revit version.